 Just like you protect your health, car, and house, your business needs protection too.
 There are several different kinds of business insurance, and depending on your business’s industry and other preferences, this could save you money and stress in the future.

 You must understand that many of these costs are going to be recurring, so you’ll need to keep them on a monthly or annual basis.
 Other ones, such as incorporating fees or office furniture, are considered one-time costs.
 When you’re calculating your startup expenses, a good rule of thumb is to be able to cover six months of expenses up front.

 In other words, don’t count on your business’s revenue to start paying for your costs until after that early period is over.
 You’ll need a cushion while you’re developing your business and attracting new clients.

 2. Hunt for Bargains

 Smart consumers do extensive research before they make any purchases and recognize that there are ways to reduce some startup business costs.

 Using software like Xero instead of hiring a full-time bookkeeper, working from home or a coworking space instead of signing a commercial office lease, and doing most of your marketing through social media and content marketing will all help to make your budget a little more manageable in the beginning.

 Still, there are some costs we don’t recommended that you try to cut corners on.
-For instance, don’t buy used or poor-quality equipment just because it’s cheaper: you’ll lose time and money in the long run when you make repairs and eventually have to buy new equipment.
+For instance, don’t buy used or poor-quality equipment just because it’s cheaper: you’ll lose time and money in the long run when you make repairs and eventually must buy new equipment.

 Very few small business owners can fund their business startup costs all on their own.